 Q9.Calulate the following circuit parameters:

-- Equivalent resistance of two 5Ω resistors in combination.
+- The equivalent resistance of two 5Ω resistors in combination.

 - Current flowing through 2 Ω resistor.

-- Potential difference across the 2 Ω resistor.
+- The potential difference across the 2 Ω resistor.

 - Power consumed by the 2 Ω resistor.